-If you have visited my website before, you may have noticed that I have written a few posts regarding high fructose corn syrup, or HFCS, as it is more commonly known.
+If you have visited Fearless Fat Loss before, you may have noticed that I have written a few articles regarding high fructose corn syrup, or HFCS, as it is more commonly known.
 Not only have I been writing about it, but I have also been talking about it.

 In one of my college courses (Note the date of this article is 2007), I was spreading the word about the dangers of HFCS and how it creates a fatty liver, and even cirrhosis of the liver.